tristansokol/tristansokol.github.io/_posts/2018-05-21-DIY-home-automation-curtains-with-particle-photon.md

 ### Build

-TK - Animation of motor & bracket coming together
+TODO - Animation of motor & bracket coming together

 in My previous attempts with this project, the crux was attaching the motor to the curtains, and the wall, so I tackled that first. after some very approximate measurement I drilled holes into my bracket to mostly fit the mounting screws for my motor.

-TK - Animation of endcap, motor, screw & pipe coming together
+TODO - Animation of endcap, motor, screw & pipe coming together

 To connect the motor shaft to the curtain pole, we used a pvc endcap with a hole drilled in it and another mounting screw for the motor shaft.

 ### Electronics

-TK - Schematic of photon & h-bridge with dotted lines to components.
+TODO - Schematic of photon & h-bridge with dotted lines to components.

 The electronics are fairly simple & straightforward.
 The power supply offers up 9V which is pumped directly into the motor and the 5v regulator.
 The 5v feeds into the Photon (and the hbridge?) and two of the GPIO pins from the photon contron the inputs for the motor via the h-bridge.